crispinb/cvcap/README.md

 ## Future plans
 This is an intentionally simple tool to quickly capture text tasks to Checkvist.
 It will likely remain unpolished but serviceable.
 A few additional features I expect to add are:
-* capture task text from clipboard or stdin
+* capture task text stdin
 * a completely quiet option for scripting use

 ### More speculative possibilities: